Convex Hulls, Triangulations, and Voronoi Diagrams of Planar Point Sets on the Congested Clique: Introduction

 \section{Introduction}

-The communication/computation model of congested clique focuses on the communication cost and ignores that of local computation.
-It can be seen as a reaction to the criticized model of Parallel Random Access Machine (PRAM), studied in the 80s and 90s, which focuses on the computation cost and ignores the communication cost \cite{ACG85}.
+The \emph{congested clique} is a model of communication/computation that focuses on the cost of communication between the nodes in a network and ignores that of local computation within each node.
+This model was introduced by Lotker \emph{et al.} \cite{LP-SPP05}.
+It can be seen as a reaction to the criticized Parallel Random Access Machine (PRAM) model, studied extensively in the 1980s and 1990s, which in contrast focuses on the computation cost and ignores the communication cost \cite{ACG85}.

 In recent decades, the complexity of dense graph problems has been intensively studied in the congested clique model.
 Typically, each node of the clique network initially represents a distinct vertex of the input graph and knows that vertex's neighborhood in the input graph.
-Then, in each round, each of the $n$ nodes can send a distinct message of $O(\log n)$ bits to each other node and can perform unlimited local computation.
-Several dense graph problems, for example, the minimum spanning tree problem, have been shown to admit $O(1)$-round algorithms in the congested clique model \cite{R}.
-Note that when the input graph is sparse, each node can send its whole information to a distinguished node in $O(1)$ rounds.
+The nodes are assumed to have unique numbers (IDs) between $1$ and $n$ which are already known by all nodes in the network at the start of the computation.
+Then, in each round, each of the $n$ nodes can send a distinct message of $O(\log n)$ bits to each other node and can perform unlimited local computation; see Fig. \ref{fig: computation1}.
+Several dense graph problems, for example, the minimum spanning tree problem, have been shown to admit $O(1)$-round algorithms in the congested clique model \cite{K_21,R}.
+Note that when the input graph is of bounded degree, each node can send its whole information to a distinguished node in $O(1)$ rounds.
 The distinguished node can then solve the graph problem locally.
 However, when the input graph is dense such a trivial solution requires $\Omega(n)$ rounds.

-Researchers have also successfully studied problems not falling in the category of graph problems, like matrix multiplication \cite{CK15} or sorting and routing \cite{L}, in the congested clique model.
-In both cases, one assumes that the basic items, i.e., matrix entries or keys, respectively, have $O(\log n)$ bit representations and that each node has a batch of $n$ such items initially.
-As in the graph case, it is assumed that each node in each round can send a distinct $O(\log n)$-bit message to each other node and perform unlimited computation.
-Significantly, it has been shown that matrix multiplication admits an $O(n^{1-2/\omega})$-round algorithm \cite{CK15}, where $\omega$ is the exponent of fast matrix multiplication, while sorting and routing admit $O(1)$-round algorithms \cite{L} under the aforementioned assumptions.
+Researchers have also studied problems not falling in the category of graph problems, like matrix multiplication \cite{CK15} or sorting and routing \cite{L}, in the congested clique model.
+In both cases, one assumes that the basic items, i.e., matrix entries or keys, respectively, have $O(\log n)$ bit representations and that each node initially has a batch of $n$ such items.
+As in the graph case, each node can send a distinct $O(\log n)$-bit message to each other node and perform unlimited computation in every round.
+Significantly, it has been shown that matrix multiplication admits an $O(n^{1-2/\omega})$-round algorithm \cite{CK15}, where $\omega$ is the exponent of fast matrix multiplication, while sorting and routing admit $O(1)$-round algorithms (Theorems 4.5 and 3.7 in \cite{L}) under the aforementioned assumptions.

 We extend this approach to include basic geometric problems on planar point sets.
 These problems are generally known to admit polylogarithmic time solutions on PRAMs with a polynomial number of processors \cite{ACG85}.
 Initially, each node of the $n$-clique network holds a batch of $n$ points belonging to the input set $S$ of $n^2$ points with $O(\log n)$-bit coordinates in the Euclidean plane.
 As in the graph, matrix, sorting, and routing cases, in each round, each node can send a distinct $O(\log n)$-bit message to each other node and perform unlimited local computations.
 Analogously, trivial solutions consisting in gathering the whole data in a distinguished node require $\Omega(n)$ rounds.